TuWebO/go-notes/README.md

    letters := []string{"a", "b", "c", "d"}
    // A slice can be created with the built-in function called make, which has the signature,
    func make([]T, len, cap) []T
    // The make function takes a type, a length, and an optional capacity.
 When called, make allocates an array and returns a slice that refers to that array.
+   var s []byte
+   s = make([]byte, 5, 5)
+   // s == []byte{0, 0, 0, 0, 0}
    ```